University Transfer

 University of Alberta |

 You may choose to take one or two years of classes at Lakeland.
 This depends on your major and minor.
-Because we offer more courses in biology and chemistry, those subject areas work best for a earning 60 credits (2 years).
-Your route could be within a specific science specialization or honours degree.
-Check out all the science options at U of A. In addition, there are other BSc options:
+Because we offer more courses in biology and chemistry, those subject areas work best for earning 60 credits (2 years).
+Your route could be within a major or honours program.
+Check out all the science options at the U of A. In addition, there are other BSc options offered by the Faculty of Agricultural, Life & Environmental Sciences.
+The recommended route is to transfer after one year at Lakeland.
+Options include:

 |